TIMBLOCKER/DeskThing-Pi/README.md

 ### Starting DeskThingServer

 Now you have everything to get started.
+With the command:

+    npm run dev --host

-With the command: ``npm run dev --host`` in your ``~/DeskThing/DeskThingServer/`` directory you can start the server and install your Apps as needed.
+ in your ``~/DeskThing/DeskThingServer/`` directory you can start the server, expose it to your network and install your Apps as needed.

 > Attention: Here it is essential that you have installed the GUI Version of Raspbian because otherwise you wil get some errors with the build pipeline of DeskThingServer.

 ### Starting DeskThingClient
 After the Server successfully started you can install the client via the Server App.
 When the install process is finished you can easily start you DeskThingPi by typing:

-``DISPLAY=:0.0 chromium-browser --noerrdialogs --incognito --kiosk http://localhost:8891/`` in your command line.
+    DISPLAY=:0.0 chromium-browser --noerrdialogs --incognito --kiosk http://localhost:8891/

+ in your command line.
 This will open the DeskThingPi in Kioskmode.

 > Attention: You can always exit the Kiosk Mode and go back to the DeskThingServer Settings by pressing ``ALT`` and ``SPACE`` on the keyboard.